Being A Student In Canada: 2016 vs 2017 – What Has Changed?

-The Canadian Government has announced in 2016 that they will be introducing some changes to student rights.
+The Canadian Government announced in 2016 that they would be introducing some changes to student rights.
 In 2017, many new reforms have been introduced that will allow more students to participate in the educational activities.
 Even the rules for the international students who want to study in Canada have changed.

 Here are some of the recent changes that have been done by the government.

 In 2017, it has been announced that university students will get permanent residency.
-To some students this is a blessing, particularly those international students who have left their homelands to build a better future for themselves.
+To some students, this is a blessing, particularly those international students who have left their homelands to build a better future for themselves.
 Most notably, it has been announced that; Students who successfully complete a year of a two-year program will achieve 15 points.

 The completion of a full two years of undergraduate study will result in 30 points